yunfachi/denix/README.md

 * **Hosts**: Unique configurations tailored for each machine.
 * **Rices**: Customizations that can be applied to all hosts.

-### Unified NixOS and Home Manager Configurations
+### Unified NixOS, Home Manager, and Nix-Darwin Configurations
-Write your NixOS and Home Manager configurations in a single file*, and Denix will automatically handle the separation for you.
+Write your NixOS, Home Manager, and Nix-Darwin configurations in a single file*, and Denix will automatically handle the separation for you.

 ## Templates